ktechhydle/mprun_repo/README.md

 > # Install
 > 1. Clone the git, and use `pip install -requirements.txt`
 > 2. Run launcher.py, and see the full app.
+> 3. MPRUN is licensed under the GNU General Public Licence v3.0[^2]

 # How It Works...
 ### 1. Setup the course: